Custom embed code

 By default, Datawrapper provides three embed code templates, the responsive iframe, the iframe, and the script embed.

-In case neither of these suite your needs exactly, Datawrapper offers the option to define a custom embed code, that will become available in addition to the two standard options when publishing visualizations.
+In case neither of these suite your needs exactly, Datawrapper offers the option to define a custom embed code, that will become available in addition to the three standard options when publishing visualizations.

 This can be useful if for example if you need to include some special CSS classes, or if you'd like to provide a quick and easy way to copy just the visualization's ID, to be processed in a manner of your choosing by your CMS.